 MBS may be bought or sold at par, at a premium, or at a discount, that is, a price equal to, greater than, or less than 100% of their face value.

 The lender determines the amount of the total servicing compensation it wants to receive when it establishes the interest rate for the mortgage, but Fannie Mae requires that it provide for at least a minimum servicing fee.
-Generally, the total servicing fee for a regularly amortizing mortgage is the difference between the mortgage interest rate of a mortgage loan and the sum of (a) the pass-through rate on the loan (or, for ARMs, the loan’s contributions to the pool accrual rate), (b) the guaranty fee, and (c) any lender-purchased mortgage insurance.
+Generally, the total servicing fee for a regularly amortizing mortgage is the difference between the interest rate of a loan and the sum of (a) the pass-through rate on the loan (or, for ARMs, the loan’s contributions to the pool accrual rate) and (b) the guaranty fee.

 The scheduled principal and interest due on mortgages pooled into MBS must be remitted to Fannie Mae, whether or not it is collected from the borrowers (that is, accounted for using the scheduled/scheduled remittance type).

 Lenders can opt to either hold the MBS in their investment portfolio (often referred to as a “swap-and-hold” transaction) or sell the MBS to another investor as part of the same transaction (“swap-and-sell”).
 Lenders can choose to service the mortgages underlying the MBS or sell the servicing associated with these loans to another financial institution.

 MBS may be combined with other Fannie Mae mortgage-related securities to create a single structured transaction security, such as:

 Supers - Pass-through securities backed by groups of existing UMBS or other existing Supers;

 Megas — Pass-through securities backed by groups of existing MBS or other existing Megas;